adaltas/node-nikita/docs/content/about/tutorial.md

 git commit -m "Project description"
 ```

 A Nikita project is a Node.js project.
 Thus, we will use the `npm init` command to create a new project.
-This is a common way to bootstrap a project with the default package definition file.
+This is a common way to bootstrap a project with a default package definition file.
 The project's unique required dependency is `nikita`.
 There is no other external dependency to declare unless you need to.

 ```bash
 # Initialize a new project